gripableteam/gripable-play-unity-docs/source/index.html.md

 bool Connect();
 ```

-> Connect returns true or false depending of whether a connection attempt has been successfully initiated.
+> Returns <code>bool</code> that represents if a connection attempt has been successfully initiated.

 ```csharp
 bool connectionInitiated = gripablePlay.Connect();
 ```

-Calling Connect will initiate a connection attempt.
+Initiates a connection attempt.
 Bluetooth connection is asynchronous and requires a listener for the [OnConnected](#connection-events) callback or call to the synchronous [IsConnected](#isconnected) function to check whether the connection attempt was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | Successfully triggered connection attempt
+<code>true</code> | Successfully triggered connection attempt
-false | Failed to trigger connection attempt
+<code>false</code> | Failed to trigger connection attempt

 ## Disconnect()